HichamZouarhi/turf-ContourLines/README.md

 this tool takes a TIN ( Triangular Irregular Network) based on turf.tin and generates contour lines for equal heights

-the tool is still on progress
+this is abandoned, see turf.isolines